What Does WiscWeb Offer?

 The WiscWeb service utilizes an open source content management tool as WordPress for site development.
 WordPress allows users to build out websites with no prior knowledge or expertise in HTML, CSS or other web development languages.

 The WiscWeb WordPress instance is built on the UW Theme.
-The UW Theme was designed by DoIT Developers, in conjunction with UMark.
-It is based on the new UW identity found on the main campus homepage: www.wisc.edu.
-The theme includes various bits of functionality aimed at making your websites more user-friendly and robust.
+The UW Theme was designed by DoIT Developers, in conjunction with University Marketing (UMark).
+The theme includes various bits of functionality aimed at making your websites more user-friendly, campus-branded, and robust.
 These include things like accordions, tabbed content, faculty/staff lists, image galleries, etc.

 Maintenance + Upgrades